fjawad49/Infostealer/README.md

 - All Cloud provider files/dirs under ~/.aws/ or ~/.gcloud/ or ~/.azure/
 - All shell history files matching the pattern ~/.*_history

 These files are then placed into a ZIP and sent to an always-on server, which extracts the contents of the ZIP within the same directory containing the server.
-The files are extracted into a new folder with the following name: **"Current_DateTime:User_IP"**.
+The files are extracted into a new folder with the following name: **"Current_DateTime:Victim_IP"**.

 ## Dependencies